Stance on Russia, China a test for new German government

 “And the same holds true when it comes to solidarity for Lithuania,” she said, referring to a spat between the small EU nation and Beijing.
 Lithuania’s decision to let Taiwan open an office in the country infuriated China, which considers the island part of its territory.

-The United States has long advocated for a stronger stance against its rival China, but during Merkel’s 16 years in office Germany often sought to balance its corporate interests against human rights concerns.
+The U.S. has long advocated for a stronger stance against its rival China, but during Merkel’s 16 years in office Germany often sought to balance its corporate interests against human rights concerns.
 Baerbock drew a clearer line this week.

 “We as Europeans stand in solidarity at Lithuania’s side,” she said.